 If you know you'll be rough on your ring, you may want to choose something strong and durable.
 Platinum may be the right choice for you.
 If you're set on gold, choose a lower karat to keep it protected.
 The higher the karat, the purer the gold and the greater the chance it will scratch.
 Gold may also be mixed with other alloys or metals to make them stronger, so ask your jeweler how to maintain a mixed metal.

 If you need something even stronger for everyday wear, choose titanium or even tungsten for an elegant, yet highly durable band.

 3. Will my ring have prongs that hold a diamond?

 If you have an engagement ring that will hold a diamond in place, you'll want to make sure the metal is strong enough to keep it set. the denser the metal, the more secure the setting for your diamond or gemstone.
 While all metals will hold your stone, keep in mind that platinum's density is a top choice for prongs for a reason.

 4. Do I want an engraving?

 You may want to commemorate your day with a special sentiment.
 A few factors will determine whether or not your ring can be engraved.
-Narrow band widths typically cannot hold engraving, but certain metals hold them better as well.
-For example, soft metals like gold and silver will work, and platinum hold the details best.
+Narrow band widths typically cannot hold engraving, but certain metals hold them better as well. for example, soft metals like gold and silver will work, and platinum hold the details best.
 Discuss it with your jeweler before you have your heart set on a specific ring.

 5. Are the metals responsibly sourced?

 Thinking about where you ring came from?
 We are, too.
 Don't be afraid to ask your jeweler if your ring's metal has been responsibly sourced.
-When your metals are fair-minded certified, you can rest well knowing you are supporting responsible practiced, social development, and environmental protection in the small-scale mining community your ring came from.
+When you metals are fair-minded certified, you can rest well knowing you are supporting responsible practiced, social development, and environmental protection in the small-scale mining community your ring came from.